renpj/catmap/docs/source/topics/output_variables.rst

    ``forward_rate`` and ``reverse_rate`` are the absolute values of ``rate`` corresponding to the overall reaction direction.
 Specifically for the forward and reverse rates before they are summed, use ``directional_rates``.

+Following is the full list of output variables:

 +----------------------------+-----------------------+-----------+--------+
 | Name                       | Catalog               | Dimension | Module |